Arch Linux Installation Guide with Full Root Encryption

 Note: Run

-yayas your user, notroot.
+yayas a non-root user.
 Useyay -S packageto install AUR packages (e.g.,yay -S google-chrome).

 11.4 Install Common Packages